-For a flow test facility designed for a maximum flow not exceeding 2100 L/min, an appropriate fitting for the attachment of a flow test gauge shall consist of a 70 mm double-lugged, female instantaneous coupling.
+For a flow test facility designed for a maximum flow not exceeding 2100 L/min, an appropriate fitting for the attachment of a flow test gauge shall consist of a 70 mm double lugged, female instantaneous coupling.

-For hydrant systems designed for flows exceeding 2100 L/min, an appropriate flow test gauge attachment point shall consist of a suitably sized roll-grooved connection.
-This roll-grooved connection shall be fitted with a vented blanking cap.
+For hydrant systems designed for flows exceeding 2100 L/min, an appropriate flow test gauge attachment point shall consist of a suitable sized roll groove connection.
+This roll groove connection shall be fitted with a vented blanking cap.